 In the context of traditional bhajans of Bhaktas, a raga (rāg) is a melody or tune in which a bhajan is sung.
-The traditional bhajans of Bhaktas are sung in a variety of rāgs which consist of rāgs for a particular season or occasion and also rāgs for a particular time of day.
+The traditional bhajans of Bhaktas are sung in a variety of rāgs which consists of rāgs for a particular season or occasion and also rāgs for a particular time of day.
 Also, certain rāgs are reserved for special occasions.

 The rāgs associated with a particular time of day are as follows: